bolotnikov/gamedevland/docs/match3.md

 Let's run the `onTileClick` method when the `tile-touch-start` event fires.
 In this method, we will handle all three possible scenarios:

-1. select a new tile to move if no other tile has been selected
+:one: select a new tile to move if no other tile has been selected

-2. swap tiles if another tile has already been selected and it is next to the current one
+:two: swap tiles if another tile has already been selected and it is next to the current one

-3. select a new tile if another tile has already been selected, but it is not next to the current one
+:three: select a new tile if another tile has already been selected, but it is not next to the current one

 Right now we are implementing the first point.
 Now we are implementing the first point.
 When choosing a new tile, we need to do 2 things: